MarkSort/marla/README.md

   - Post-Request-Received / Pre-Routing
   - Post-Handler / Pre-Response-Sent
 - Make built-in error responses customizable
-- Replace the built in ways to route with implementations of a Router trait
 - Replace or re-export http/hyper types, etc.
 - Macros for easier to read handler configuration